AspectParadox-dev/assistance-platform/README.md

 # Assistance Management Platform

-A web-based platform to manage the full lifecycle of assistance requests — from public applicant intake through case management, compliance review, presidential approval, and treasurer disbursement.
+A web-based platform for companies to manage the full lifecycle of assistance requests — from public applicant intake through case management, compliance review, presidential approval, and treasurer disbursement.
+Clients submit applications while case managers, compliance reviewers, the president, and the treasurer process applicants.
+The currently designed use case is that for a nonprofit charity organization that helps clients in need of financial assistance.

 ---